odriverobotics/ODrive/docs/encoders.md

 If you are using SPI, have a lot at the signal on the CLK, and CS pins.
 There are many examples on the net for how these should behave.

 ## Encoder Noise
 Noise is found in all circuits, life is just about figuring out if it is preventing your system from working.
-Lots of users have no problems with noise interfering with their odrive operation, others will tell you "_I've been using the same encoder as you with no problems_".
+Lots of users have no problems with noise interfering with their ODrive operation, others will tell you "_I've been using the same encoder as you with no problems_".
 Power to 'em, that may be true, but it doesn't mean it will work for you.
 If you are concerned about noise, there are several possible sources:

 * Importantly, encoder wires may be too close to motor wires, avoid overlap as much as possible
 * Long wires between encoder and ODrive